Entry Level Database Administrator Resume Example

 Recruiters want to see hands-on skills like HTML, CSS, and JavaScript right up front.
 If you know React or Vue, highlight that.
 Real examples make a difference.

 I always suggest showing actual projects-personal, academic, or internships.
-This helps you stand out, especially if you include links or GitHub stats.
+This helps you stand out, especially if you include links, GitHub stats, or a cover letter tailored to the junior web developer role.

 You should also mention version control experience, like Git.
 Even basic familiarity matters.
 It shows you can join a team and start contributing fast.

 I’ve seen that strong entry level web developer resume examples usually list recent projects, coursework, and internships.
-Highlighting GitHub links or coding bootcamp experience also helps.
+Highlighting GitHub links or coding bootcamp experience also helps, and a cover letter can showcase your motivation for web application developer roles.

 You want your resume to show both technical skills and problem-solving ability.
 For example, mention HTML, CSS, JavaScript, and any frameworks you know, like React or Bootstrap.